nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/dfu_smp.rst

 SMP is a basic transfer encoding for use with the `mcumgr`_ management protocol.
 See `SMP over Bluetooth`_ for the service specification.

-The SMP Client module can be used to interact with Zephyr's :ref:`zephyr:smp_svr_sample`.
+The SMP Client module can be used to interact with Zephyr's :zephyr:code-sample:`smp-svr`.

 The SMP Client implements only the service.
 It does not provide any functionality to process or interpret SMP commands and responses.